Everlasting Love: Love Affair version

 When the Love Affair appeared on the ITV programme Good Evening I'm Jonathan King host Jonathan King asked group bassist Mick Jackson if the band had actually played on their hit recording of "Everlasting Love" and Jackson admitted the track had featured Ellis backed by session musicians.
 Steve Ellis has stated that Jonathan King was aware of the background of the Love Affair hit and ambushed Mick Jackson to invoke controversy, although Jackson would state: "We announced it ourselves because there were rumours about it in the business and we heard a Sunday newspaper was going to blow the story".
-Jackson also stated: "At first we didn’t worry that much when the story about us not playing came out...
+Jackson also stated: "At first we didn't worry that much when the story about us not playing came out...
 Then the thing escalated and people all over the place started slagging us.
 We got to regard it as a terrible nuisance, every time we opened a paper there was someone having a go at the Love Affair."

-The bad press had little if any negative impact on the band's popularity: their follow-up to "Everlasting Love", "Rainbow Valley" – another Cason/Gayden composition introduced by Robert Knight – reached number 5 in the UK and the additional success of "A Day Without Love" (number 6) made Love Affair the UK's top group in singles sales for 1968, apart from the Beatles.
+The adverse press had little if any negative impact on the band's popularity: their follow-up to "Everlasting Love", "Rainbow Valley" – another Cason/Gayden composition introduced by Robert Knight – reached number 5 in the UK and the additional success of "A Day Without Love" (number 6) made Love Affair the UK's top group in singles sales for 1968, apart from the Beatles.
 (The Love Affair singles continued to feature Ellis fronting a session ensemble with no other group members participating.)

 All of these singles were released by CBS in the label's native United States on its Date Records subsidiary.
 However, despite their popularity in Europe, none of the Love Affair's singles charted in the US.